jeromekelleher/sc2ts/README.md

 ### Generating final analysis file

-To generate the final analysis ready file (used as input to the analysis APIs above) we need to run ``minimise-metadata``.
+To generate the final analysis-ready file (used as input to the analysis APIs above) we need to run ``minimise-metadata``.
 This removes all but the most necessary metadata from the ARG, and recodes node metadata using the [struct codec](https://tskit.dev/tskit/docs/stable/metadata.html#structured-array-metadata)